Air Command Mission

 Air Combat Group: The Air Commander Australia is responsible to the Chief of Air Force for the management and production of prepared air combat forces.

-Air Lift Group: Air Lift Group is one of the largest Force Element Groups within Air Force.
+Air Mobility Group: Air Lift Group is one of the largest Force Element Groups within Air Force.
 Air Lift Group operates six aircraft types from three separate RAAF Bases and from Defence Establishment Fairbairn in Canberra.

 Aerospace Operational Support Group: The Royal Australian Air Force's Aerospace Operational Support Group enhances and extends Australian Defence Force (ADF) combat capability by providing comprehensive, timely and integrated operational support that contributes to mission success and crew survivability.